Description

 6 Saliency, Composition and Layout

-Learn applied graphic design principles which contribute towards good practice within Composition and layout.
+Learn applied graphic art and design principles and elements which contribute towards good practice within Composition and layout.

 7 Presentation